Same-sex penguin couple to raise 'genderless' chick

 In parts of the human world, gender classifications are becoming redundant with shared toilets, sexually fluid dating shows and gender-neutral birth certificates creating a more inclusive environment.

-However, Sasha Dall, a behavioural ecologist at Britain’s University of Exeter warned of the dangers of anthropomorphism - or ascribing human characteristics to other species.
+However, Sasha Dall, a behavioral ecologist at Britain’s University of Exeter warned of the dangers of anthropomorphism - or ascribing human characteristics to other species.

+“I don’t think we can make sweeping statements,” he said.
+“But if I had to guess, something like gender neutrality is extremely rare - if it exists.”